 Rescheduling: At times, you and your tutor may need to reschedule for later in the week.
 Although this may be necessary on occasion, you and your tutor should maintain a consistent meeting time.
 Please keep rescheduled appointments to a minimum.

-Illness/Emergency: If you are unable to attend an appointment due to illness or emergency, please communicate this to your tutor as soon as possible.
-If you miss two scheduled appointments or develop a pattern of excessive absences, you may be referred to the Tutor Coordinator, who will meet with you to determine whether your contract should continue.
+Illness/Emergency: If you are unable to attend an appointment due to illness or emergency, please login to WCOnline and cancel your appointment as soon as possible.
+If you miss two scheduled appointments or develop a pattern of excessive absences, you will be blocked from scheduling any additional appointments during the semester unless you are cleared by the Coordinator of Tutor and Academic Services.

 The SASC office frequently has other students waiting to be assigned a tutor.
 When you fail to appear for an appointment, you not only take valuable time away from your tutor, but you also prevent another student from receiving help.
 Please be considerate of your tutor's time and resources, and use your tutoring time effectively so that you can be successful.
 [Back to top]